-- The Cluemaster from The Batman.
-Not only was this the entire reason he spent his entire life plotting revenge against three people (because he lost a rigged game show when he was a child, for pete's sake), when Batman appears, the Insufferable Genius says he will let his hostages go if the hero can ask him a question he cannot answer, claiming he can answer anything.
+- The Cluemaster takes this Trope Up to Eleven Not only was this the entire reason he spent his entire life plotting revenge against three people (because he lost a rigged game show when he was a child, for pete's sake), when Batman appears, the Insufferable Genius says he will let his hostages go if the hero can ask him a question he cannot answer, claiming he can answer anything.
 When Batman makes it clear that he can, indeed, ask anything, he does indeed manage to stump the villain.
 The question he asks is, "What is the the true identity of the Batman."
 The Cluemaster quickly says it wasn't a fair question and tries to go back on his promise, at which point Batman stops being nice.

 - In the Grojband episode "Queen Bee", Trina Riffin did not take her defeat in the hands of Laney Penn very well.

 - The Little Flying Bears: The aptly-titled episode "Sore Losers" featured a yearly competition Skulk and Sammy always lose.
 One year, they took it so bad they bullied the winning team into accepting a rematch.